aayi/The-Tale-of-Li-Wa/README.md

 ## 1.2 Text database on phrase level
 [sheet1_name: *phrase*, sheet2_name: *time*, sheet3_name: *character*, sheet4_name: *character & SO*, sheet5_name: *place*, sheet6_name: *place & SO*](https://github.com/aayi/The-Tale-of-Li-Wa/blob/master/S2_Table.xlsx)

-The phrase-level framework assigns the recalculated value of POS and SO value to a relevant phrase.
+The phrase-level framework assigns the recalculated value of POS and SO value to a relevant phrase by Excel.
 These values can be applied to the next time level because the sequence number of phrases is defined as read-time.
 Specific data mining approaches for the following parameters, i.e. places, story-time, and sentiment classification scores are valuable.

 ### 1)*phrase*
 *sentiment_classification_score(SCS)* inherits the value of [*phrase_sentiment_classification_score*]( https://github.com/aayi/The-Tale-of-Li-Wa/blob/master/README.md#4sentiment-classification-score)